sourcegraph/handbook/content/marketing/index.md

 1. Review of the prior week's initiatives.
 1. Plan for the coming week, and an update on monthly/quarterly initiatives.

+## Principles of Marketing to Developers

+No Puffery

+When a restaurant claims they have the best hambugers in town, you don't really think some independent party has evaluated all the burgers and selected this place.
+You think they are proud of their burgers, and don't hold it against them.
+But when a dev tools vendor claims they have the best something, devs are skeptical.
+Who says?
+What was the criteria?
+Can I repeat the test myself?
+Making unsupported claims just pisses devs off.
+So we we make a claim, we'll have some evidence or proof points, usually a customer testimonial or a case study, with someone who has given us permission to use their name.

+Show Value Before the Ask

+Asking devs to fill out a form is an ask.
+Even a one field form.
+For every marketing program, we will show value before we make an ask.
+Content will be ungated.
+Products can be tied.
+After we have shown value, by use of the product or access to our data and content, we can ask devs to fill out a form in order to improve their experience.
+For example, devs can try Sourcegraph Cloud without an account.
+After they use it, they can create a free account in order to improve their results by customization or saved queries.
+Or, they have ungated access to our papers, but if they sign up to join the Sourcegraph community we will email them once a month with similar high quality info.

 ## [Roles](roles.md)

 See job descriptions and responsibilities of roles on the Marketing team: